Exclusive Co-op Program

 Gross profit margins for KPP average 50% or greater

-Buying a bike is about riding it, not keeping it shiny and new.
+Buying a bike is about riding it.
 The Keep it Rolling Protection Plan ensures hassle-free, worry-free enjoyment for every customer – which easily justifies purchasing the extended protection plan in the first place.

 Even one major repair can justify the cost of the plan

 With Keep it Rolling, every single covered repair earns your shop revenue, including $45 per claim ($30/claim for drive-train only repairs), reimbursement for parts (cost +25%), and shipping.
-Extended coverage also gives your customers a convenient reason to choose you for service, rather than attempting a DIY repair.
+Extended coverage also gives your customers a convenient reason to choose your shop for service, rather than attempting a DIY repair.